 - Government issued ID

-- Proof of address, such as a utility bill; applicants must submit a residential address
+- Proof of address (such as a utility bill)

 Apto requests this information by emailing the prospective cardholder on your behalf.
 We send a secure site for them to upload additional documents.

-If a user changes their email on your side, Enterprise customers can send a
+If a user changes their email on your side, customers of Blue or Orange Programs can send a

 POST request to the Core API